TransUrban-UAH/Cadastral_Classifier/README.md

 * `cadastral_classifier_dialog_base.ui`: this is the file that contains the user interface
 * `clasif`: folder that contains CSV files that define each of the classification properties
 * `diagrams`: folder that contains the images of the diagrams related to the main proceses of the tool
-* `utils`: folder that contains the different modules that the main function requires
+* `utils`: folder that contains the different modules that the main function requires.
+This contains the following files:
   - `cadastral_structure.py`: this script contain the structured dictionaries to extract information from CAT files to table-type format (CSV)
   - `shp_utils.py`: script that contains different methods to process Shapefile files
   - `table_type_generator.py`: script that use the cadastral structure to generate the table-types